MetaMask/metamask-docs/snaps/learn/about-snaps/index.md

 :::note
 Snaps cannot access the user's Secret Recovery Phrase.
-Snaps can only derive keys using the provided methods.
+Snaps can only derive non-EVM keys using the provided methods.
-Furthermore, Snaps cannot derive Ethereum keys and any Snap that derives keys must undergo a security audit before it can be made available to MetaMask users.
+Furthermore, any Snap that derives keys must undergo a security audit before it can be made available to MetaMask users.
 :::

 ## Technical overview